devebot/devebot/README.md

 ![Architecture](https://raw.github.com/devebot/devebot/master/docs/assets/images/devebot-architecture.png)

 Based on the devebot framework, the application is decomposed into `plugins`, each of which implements a particular feature.
-The framework provides `bridges` which wraps or connects to other services like REST API or database servers.
+The framework provides `bridges` which wrap or connect to other services such as REST API or database servers.

 ## Examples